Frequently Asked Questions

 From The 5 Guidelines for Setting M&A Priorities.

-What deserves special attention during an M&A integration?
+What areas deserve special attention during an integration?

 The most vulnerable areas are sales, service, and information systems—that is, the key contact points with the customer and the infrastructure that supports them.
 Many organizations experience a drop in sales and increased complaints about customer service shortly after a merger.
 It’s something merging organizations can ill afford to let happen.
 Special attention is needed to protect sales and maintain service standards.
 The situation calls for new initiatives—high-powered programs that catch people’s attention and produce results.
 This might include short-term sales incentives or merger training and information for customer service personnel at help desks and call centers.
 Another possibility might be special advertising aimed at communicating to customers the newly merged organizations’ commitment to service.
 Whatever the particular prescription, actions to boost sales and service must be deliberately planned and quickly executed.